sohanbappy/micro-start/README.md

 ### Config-server??
 What is that??
 * Change EndPoint, Values without making any changes in code..Cool
-* No need to repeat same Comfig for all resources over micro-services
+* No need to repeat same Config for all resources over micro-services
 * Remember (add a repo, add dependencies, point to config-server uri in bootstrap.yml file)

 ### Challenges